Install your own SSL certificate for a cluster node

 - OpenSSL toolkit

-If you want to use your own certificate or a CA-issued certificate, upload or paste the certificate to Dynatrace Server.
-You can also set the host name associated with the certificate to be part of the Dynatrace Server configuration.
+If you want to use your own certificate or a CA-issued certificate, upload or paste the certificate to the Dynatrace Cluster node.
+You can also set the host name associated with the certificate to be part of the Dynatrace Cluster node configuration.

 On the Dynatrace Managed deployment status page, select the cluster node that needs the new certificate.

-On the Node Details page, click Edit SSL certificate.
+On the Node Details page, select Edit SSL certificate.